MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.86	(2023/01/17)
+  - Add: Better handling for [AAD only joined VM](#AAD-Only---Join-and-re-join-hosts)
+  - Add: In the rollout configuration: Azure Active Directory: Try to delete old device - If the service principal is in the group "Cloud Device Administrator" the sp can remove the device from AAD before deploying a new host
+  - Add: In base settings: A script or collection can be triggered before a host and VM is deleted.
+It can be used to unjoin AAD with the collection ''BuiltIn: Remove device from Azure Active Directory before deleting host" or for other tasks
 - 1.0.1.85	(2023/01/10)
   - Fix: If a host is deleted, existing sessions are logged off first (prevent from having an orphan host if the host is deleted manually)
   - Add: Option to show a notification on the portal in case of an event (triggered by the vendor)